TomPace101/nanopore_diffusion/notes.md

   - Validate that output files are as expected
 - Request generation:
   - Requests store themselves in a yaml file: should work already, just test it
+  - MORE
+- Customization:
+  - DONE a request that can monkey-patch itself
+  - allow user to specify python files containing classes that can be added to yaml registry

+Conversion
+- electrolyte_analysis
+- stoch_test

 Deprecated/Postponed Implementation:
   - Request that wraps a single request with a pre- and/or post request: the purpose is that this can be used anywhere the wrapped type is allowed.